EnochSpevivo/enochspevivo.github.io/_posts/2019-11-17-dashboard-components-with-vue.md

     el: '#integrations-container',
     data: {
         integrationData: [
-            /* Imagine here a JSON containting all of our integration data */ ]
+            /* Imagine here a JSON containing all of our integration data */ ]
     }
 })